-For example, you could name Montana Audubon as the beneficiary of your IRA, 401(k) or other qualified plan, and after your lifetime, the amount left in your account is given to Montana Audubon tax-free.
-By doing this you avoid income and estate taxes, giving your most-taxed asset to Audubon and leaving more favorably taxed property to your heirs.
+For example, you could name Montana Audubon as the beneficiary of your IRA, 401(k) or other qualified plan, and after your lifetime, the amount left in your account is conveyed to Montana Audubon, tax-free.
+By doing this you avoid income and estate taxes, giving your most-taxed asset to Montana Audubon and leaving more favorably taxed property to your heirs.
 Moreover, you can continue to withdraw money from your retirement account throughout your lifetime.

 Did you know that you can make a gift to Montana Audubon and receive fixed annual income for the rest of your life?
 A charitable gift annuity offers an immediate tax deduction, a guaranteed annual income, and the knowledge that you have made a gift to support the important work of Montana Audubon.
 Whether the markets rise or fall, gift annuity payments will stay the same and continue for life.
 Rates are based on age.

 Of particular interest to Montana residents and taxpayers is our state’s generous tax credit.
 The credit for individuals is 40% of the present value of any “planned gift” to the permanent endowment of a Montana charity, up to a maximum amount of $10,000 per individual per year.